FlavioLorenzi/XGBoost_algorithm_MachineLearning/README.md

 We are going to use the Pima Indians onset of diabetes dataset.
 This dataset is comprised of 8 input variables that describe medical details of patients and one output variable to indicate whether the patient will have an onset of diabetes within 5 years.
 This is a good dataset for a first XGBoost model because all of the input variables are numeric and the problem is a simple binary classification problem.
 It is not necessarily a good problem for the XGBoost algorithm because it is a relatively small dataset and an easy problem to model.

 ## Model and accuracy result
-The model parameters are showed following
+The model parameters are showed following:

 ![](model.png)

 The final accuracy is good: 0.7 so the model has learned well.